ExitTrance/KanjiMaru/README.md

 # KanjiMaru

-Flashcard and Kanji writing mobile app made in Flutter.
-After a somewhat long hiatus, I have decided to resume this Hobby Project of mine.
+Flashcard and Japanese Characters writing mobile application made in Flutter.
+Still a work in progress!

 As I have been frustrated by the fact that apps on the market do not provide a 'good' way to learn to write Japanese Characters, I have decided to create my own app.

 Inspired by both Anki and WaniKani, tools which I still use at the moment on my Japanese learning journey.
 While they are great tools, I have been wanting to create something of my own for a while.

-Although the idea is to have this app be open source, if I ever decide to publish it, I might make this repo private, as I am not sure on the licensing.

 ## UI
 `Current Mock 'Overview Screen' in Figma`